 Each child's cultural, linguistic and religious beliefs are supported by the home.
-The matching process performed at the commencement of the placement ensures that the staff have the skills, understanding and ability to meet these needs.
-Therefore, we invest heavily in the matching process.
+The impact assessment performed at the commencement of the placement ensures that the staff have the skills, understanding and ability to meet these needs.
 Children for whom English is not their first language will be encouraged to continue to use their birth language as well as English.
 This will be arranged through family and, if appropriate, local community groups or translators.